Environmental Management

 • Strengthening relationships with suppliers through close information sharing

-• Support for environmental activities in the supply chain through energy-saving audits, etc.
+• Support for environmental activities in the supply chain through energy-saving diagnosis, etc.

 • Implementation of legal (safety and health/environment/building management) inspections